Harry Ploughman

 Hard as hurdle arms, with a broth of goldish flue

-Breathed around, breathed around; the rack of ribs; the
+Breathed around, breathed around; the rack of ribs; the scooped flank; lank

 Rope-over thigh; knee-nave; and barrelled shank —